debezium/debezium.github.io/CONTRIBUTING.md

 #### Committing changes

-Before you make any changes, be sure to switch to the `master` branch and pull the latest commits on the `master` branch from the upstream repository.
+Before you make any changes, be sure to switch to the `develop` branch and pull the latest commits on the `develop` branch from the upstream repository.
 Also, it's probably good to run a build and verify all tests pass *before* you make any changes.

-    $ git checkout master
+    $ git checkout develop
-    $ git pull upstream master
+    $ git pull upstream develop
     $ mvn clean install

 Once everything builds, create a *topic branch* named appropriately (we recommend using the issue number, such as `DBZ-1234`):